adelgadocabrera/decentralized-computing/occult.md

 2. **Validation Phase**
 	- $c$ ensures that all read objects belong to a consistent snapshot using causal timestamps
 	- $c$ locks every object part of a write in $T$ by contacting each shard s<sub>o</sub>
-	- (concurrent reads are allowed in the meantime)
+	- (Concurrent reads are allowed in the meantime)
 	- If $c$ doesn't have exclusive write access, $c$ must restart this phase
 	- Upon locking shard master(s) responds with
 		1. $o$'s causal timestamp
-		2. new shardstamp that will be assigned to $w$
+		2. New shardstamp that will be assigned to $w$
 1. **Commit Phase**
 	- $c$ computes $T$'s commit timestamp using prev shardstamps
 	- $c$ buffered writes committed in an observably atomic way all objects updated by $T$